GENEVA, A UNIQUE CITY!

 How to Connect the Free Wi-Fi Network?

 - In principle, you will automatically be redirected to the login page.
-If this is not the case, open a web browser (Internet Explorer, Firefox, Chrome, Safari, etc.) that will automatically redirect you to the login page when you first access the Internet.
+If it does not happen, open a web browser (Chrome, Safari, Internet Explorer, Firefox, etc.) that will automatically redirect you to the login page at your first access the Internet.

 - You will receive an access code by SMS message, valid for 6 months.